noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

     - define an alarm
     - define an action

-### architecture
+### dashboards

-#### failure management

-- its all about monitoring and alarms
-- ensure your services are persisting logs to cloudwatch logs
-  - managed services: stdout is automatically posted to cloudwatch
-- exponential backoff and retry logic needs to be included in your application logic
-  - utilize the aws sdk for defaults
+- customizeable home pages configured for one/more metrics through widgets pulled from one/more regions

 ### metrics

 - custom metrics enable you to post application-level metrics to cloudwatch
 - you can run `math metrics` across metrics, e.g. errors/invocations

-### dashboards

-- customizeable home pages configured for one/more metrics through widgets pulled from one/more regions

 ### logs